Definitive Guide To All of Leonardo da Vinci’s Paintings + Where To Find Them

 You’ve got to be organized and reserve in advance to see this quasi-restored, yet still beautiful, masterpiece.
 Advance reservations are mandatory.

-Here’s my guide to The Last Supper.
+Here’s my complete guide to The Last Supper.
 It contains an analysis of the painting, practical information and, must know tips on how to see Leonardo’s famous painting.

 Leonardo da Vinci, The Annunciation, 1472-80